Tips for packing your home when moving overseas

 Kitchenware

 Most kitchenware, cookware, and bakeware can be transported overseas.
-Elliott’s skilled packing team will ensure that glassware, antiques, vases, and other items are professionally handled.
+Our skilled packing team will ensure that glassware, antiques, vases, and other items are professionally handled.

 Moving miscellaneous items overseas